 Meet Kirmada

-With the whole of the UK’s and Europe’s workforce suddenly confined to spare bedrooms, dining rooms, hallways, kitchens, garden sheds and any other cubby hole that could be made into a workplace, the dimly-lit problem that had been eating us from within was suddenly forced into the limelight, to be seen for the first time for what it was, it’s menacing face laid bare for all to see, and for us at the agency, to give a name to our personal demon.
+As the whole of the UK and Europe’s workforces were suddenly confined to spare bedrooms, dining rooms, hallways, kitchens, garden sheds and any other cubby hole that could be made into a workplace, Adam’s agency was forced to adapt and the nasty problem that had been eating them from within was suddenly forced into the limelight, to be seen for the first time for what it was.
+It’s menacing face laid bare for all to see.
+And for us at the agency, it let us finally give a name to our personal demon.
+And it’s name was…

 The Kirmada Team yesterday.
 From Left to right: Fran,Tim, Rik, Adam, Mills and Genevieve